exercism/automated-tests/docs/interface.md

 > key: `message`

 Where the status is `error` (the tests fail to execute cleanly), the top level `message` key should be provided.
 It should provide the occurring error to the user.
-As it is the only piece of information a user will receive on how to debug their issue, it must be as clear as possible..
+As it is the only piece of information a user will receive on how to debug their issue, it must be as clear as possible.
 For example, in Ruby, in the case of a syntax error, we provide the error and stack trace.
 In compiled languages, the compilation error should be provided.
+The top level `message` value is not limited in length.

 When the status is not `error`, either set the value to `null` or omit the key entirely.